foundersandcoders/meetups/cfe-current-structure.md

 * Encourage pairing

 **Then..**
-* Just be on hand to help anyone who might need it
+* Be on hand to help anyone who might need it
+* Talking through their code with them and letting them do most of the talking can do **a lot** of good

 ## Presentation